-Benchmark 13 - File Format Conversion (MP3 → WAV, MP3 → WMA)
+Benchmark 13 - File Format Conversion (MP3 \rightarrow WAV, MP3 \rightarrow WMA)

 This test measured how much time was required to convert five (5) different MP3 files into WAV files and subsequently, convert the same MP3 samples into a WMA files.
-The total size of the five (5) MP3s used was 25,870,899 bytes.
+The total size of the files was 24.68 MB.